Trump gives support to embattled Speaker Mike Johnson at pivotal Mar-a-Lago meet

 PALM BEACH, Fla.
 (AP) — Donald Trump offered a political lifeline Friday to House Speaker Mike Johnson, saying the beleaguered GOP leader is doing a "very good job," and tamping down the far-right forces led by Rep. Marjorie Taylor Greene trying to oust him from office.

-Trump and Johnson appeared side-by-side at the ex-president's Mar-a-Lago club, a rite of passage for the new House leader as he positions himself, and his GOP majority, side-by-side with the indicted Republican Party leader ahead of of the November election.
+Trump and Johnson appeared side-by-side at the ex-president's Mar-a-Lago club, a rite of passage for the new House leader as he hitches himself, and his GOP majority, to the indicted Republican Party leader ahead of the November election.

 “I stand with the speaker,” Trump said at an evening press conference at his gilded private club.